Are Private Soccer Lessons Worth It?

 Cost

-Private soccer lessons can be more expensive than other training options, such as team training or group sessions, because of the individualization and 1-on-1 time a player gets with a coach, which will not happen during most team environments with a coach-to-player ratio of around 1-to-11.
+Private soccer lessons can be more expensive than other training options, such as team training or group sessions, because of the flexibility and individualization a player gets with a coach, which will not happen during most team environments with a coach-to-player ratio of around 1-to-11.

 Social Interaction: